Recent accolades for our Kilimanjaro expedition:

 Alpine Ascents Success on Kilimanjaro:

-We have been guiding Kilimanjaro for over 20 years with over 90% success, touting one of the highest success and safety records in the industry.
+We have been guiding Kilimanjaro for over 20 years with over 90% true summit success, touting one of the highest success and safety records in the industry.

 We were just named one of the Top 40 Adventure Tour Outfitters in the world by Travel + Leisure Magazine, who highlighted our Kilimanjaro Trip.
 We are proud to be the only climbing company chosen!